ThePieBaker90/On-The-Rim/Traits/Genes/Ability Genes/Stealth/Nature's Mask.md

 - **[[Metabolic Efficiency]]:**
 	- -1
 - **Effects:**
-	- Carriers of this gene ignore any negative [[Hiding]] modifiers if even lightly obscured by natural phenomena (rain, foliage, snow, mist, etc.)
+	- Carriers of this gene ignore any negative [[Stealth and Hiding]] modifiers if even lightly obscured by natural phenomena (rain, foliage, snow, mist, etc.)